cartesi/docs/cartesi-rollups/build-dapps/create-dapp.md

 ## Create the Docker build for the new DApp

+The following command is executed to construct a Docker image for our DApp and ensure that the built image is directly loaded into the local Docker instance.
+This makes it immediately ready for deployment or testing:

 ```shell
 docker buildx bake --load
 ```

+The `docker buildx` is an extended toolset for Docker, which provides full support for the features of the Moby BuildKit builder toolkit.
+The `bake` command is part of this extension and simplifies the process of defining and running builds by using a declarative format in the form of a `docker-bake.hcl` or a `docker-compose.yml`.
+When the `--load` flag is added, it instructs BuildKit to build the Docker image and then immediately load it into the local Docker runtime environment.

 ## Build the frontend console